tidymodels/recipes/tests/testthat/_snaps/sqrt.md

       predictor: 2

       -- Operations
-      * Square root transformation on: x1, x2
+      * Square root transformation on: x1 and x2

 ---